oyoclass/python3editor-doc/doc/index.md

 > Python 3.0 (also called "Python 3000" or "Py3K") was released on December 3, 2008.
 It was designed to rectify fundamental design flaws in the language—the changes required could not be implemented while retaining full backwards compatibility with the 2.x series, which necessitated a new major version number.
 The guiding principle of Python 3 was: "reduce feature duplication by removing old ways of doing things".

 Python2 won't be maintained after January 1, 2020.
 If you are new to programming, you should learn Python3 instead of Python2.
-However, if you are already familiar with Python2, learning Python3 will be also very easy to you.
+However, if you are already familiar with Python2, learning Python3 will be very easy for you.

 ## About OYOclass' Python3 Editor

-Python3 Editor is an application built into the OYOclass platform, which can be used to write Python3 code.
+The Python3 Editor is an application built into the OYOclass platform, which can be used to write Python3 code.
 OYOclass' Python3 Editor uses Python version 3.6 behind the scenes.
 You can use any of the standard Python3 libraries in Python3 Editor, except the `Turtle` and `tkinter` graphic libraries.
-If you want to use the `Turtle` library with Python, check out the "Python Mini" app on OYOclass platform.
+If you want to use the `Turtle` library with Python, check out the **Python Mini** app on OYOclass platform.

 The following links from Python's official website can help you get started.